Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

 * The OTHER\_HW\_POWER\_OFF\_N line is not cut between Q2 and the CPU, so until that is done the board cannot be used for active/standby.

+* Replaced L27 with a 2.7nH part to account for trace inductance.

+* Replaced L35 with a 47pF capacitor.

+* Replaced L37 with a 100nH 1A inductor.

+* Replaced C117 with a 27pF capacitor.

+* Replaced L38 with a 5.0nH inductor.

 ## Board 6 - First board I worked on for initial bringup

 * The RF switches have been removed and jumpers places on the RF connections.